M.F.A. Program Admissions

 - Reenrollment Application $20.00

 These letters should be from former or current instructors and/or those able to recommend you on the basis of professional experience.
-Provide names and email addresses for each recommender with your application.
-The recommender will receive a notice from the Admission Office, instructing them to upload a recommendation letter.
-The applicant must assume responsibility for ensuring that the Admissions Office receives these letters by the February 1st, deadline.
+Provide names and email addresses for each recommender on your application.
+The recommender will receive a notice from the Admissions Office instructing them to upload a recommendation letter.
+The applicant must assume responsibility for ensuring that the department receives these letters by the February 1st, deadline.

 Provide an official transcript from all colleges and universities attended.
-Upload a copy of each transcript to Apply Web and also send an official copy of all transcripts to the Office of Admissions.
+Upload a copy of each transcript to your application and also send an official copy of all transcripts to Graduate Admissions.
 It can take three weeks for transcripts to arrive.

 Applicants can upload 15 to 20 images of their artwork via SlideRoom.
 Instructions regarding image size and formatting are listed on the SlideRoom website.
 Title each image and include the dimensions, medium, and date.